Georgia Employment Background Screening Laws in 2025: A Comprehensive Guide

 • The Fair Credit Reporting Act (FCRA) is the primary federal law governing employment background checks.

-• In Georgia, criminal convictions can generally be reported indefinitely.
+• In Georgia, Felony criminal convictions can generally be reported indefinitely.
+However, do consider the EEOC guidelines.

-• Non-conviction records are subject to a seven-year lookback period under the FCRA.
+• Non-conviction and misdemeanor records are subject to a seven-year lookback period under the FCRA.

 • The EEOC advises against blanket policies and encourages individualized assessments of criminal records.